Combat inevitable corrosion by metalizing

-Corrosion is an enemy of large-volume water pumps.
+Corrosion is an enemy of large-volume water pumps but metalizing / coating metal technique is a great solution.
 A chemical reaction between the component surface and the reacting fluid passing through the pump causes corrosion, which can result in permanent damage to non-stainless materials and affect the performance as well as the efficiency and life expectancy of pumping equipment.

 One solution might be to use corrosive resistance steel such as ASTM242 “Corten Steel” with different types of epoxy coating.
 MWI uses ASTM242 “Corten” steel as their standard in most of their pumps.
 For standard drainage application, this combination is sufficient in combating corrosion however, in more corrosive environments, these pumps will require constant monitoring and recoating which may present a problem with maintenance.
 In these cases, the next best solution might be to upgrade to a grade of stainless steel to manufacture the pumps.
 For saltwater, brackish water, and other corrosive applications, stainless steel pumps might be the only solution and its long-term benefits outweigh the initial material cost.
 MWI all stainless-steel pumps supplied to salt industry have shown to be in operation for 35 years or more before needing replacement.
 Clearly in these cases, the initial investment in material has clear long-term benefit.

 Metalizing / thermal protective spray - an alternative to stainless steel

 For other applications, the increase in material cost might be an overkill.
 For those customers seeking an alternative to an all stainless-steel pump, metalizing has become a viable and cost-effective solution that we can offer.